10 Best Things to do in Madrid in Winter (including Christmas and NYE)

 The average Madrid winter weather is 40°F. It’s only during January that travelers may get a glimpse of -4 ºC / 25 ºF nights.

 It’s a question I get asked so much.

-In my Madrid Travel Guide you have more info about Madrid’s weather, but I will say that the best way to dress in winter in Madrid is with a coat, warm hat, thin long sleeve thermal tops and comfy shoes.
+In my post about the best time to visit Madrid, you have more info about Madrid’s weather, but I will say that the best way to dress in winter in Madrid is with a coat, warm hat, thin long sleeve thermal tops and comfy shoes.

 If you are heading to Madrid in the winter, dressing in layers is key!

 Day trips from Madrid in winter